molti-tasking/interact/README.md

-# interact
+# INTERACT

-Not chat.
-Just actions.
-Elegant UI components for AI-driven operations.
+There is more than just chat: Elegant UI components for AI-driven operations.

 ## Purpose